appsparkler/study/web/remix/notes.md

 ## An important note on `HTML Forms`:
 HTML forms actually cause a navigation in the browser, just like clicking a link.
 The only difference is in the request: links can only change the URL while forms can also change the request method (GET vs. POST) and the request body (POST form data).

+Without client side routing, the browser will serialize the form's data automatically and send it to the server as the request body for POST, and as URLSearchParams for GET.
+Remix does the same thing, except instead of sending the request to the server, it uses client side routing and sends it to the route's action function.